 - (1) For the purposes of this section, "behavioral health entities" means managed care organizations and administrative services organizations in regions where the authority is purchasing medical and behavioral health services through fully integrated contracts pursuant to RCW 71.24.380, and behavioral health organizations in regions that have not yet transitioned to fully integrated managed care. - (2) Within the amounts appropriated in this section, funding is provided for implementation of the settlement agreement under Trueblood, et al. v.
 Department of Social and Health Services, et al., United States District Court for the Western District of Washington, Cause No. 14-cv-01178-MJP.
 In addition to amounts provided solely for implementation of the settlement agreement, class members must have access to supports and services funded throughout this section for which they meet eligibility and medical necessity requirements.
-The authority must include language in contracts that requires regional behavioral health entities to develop and implement plans for improving access to timely and appropriate treatment for individuals with behavioral health needs and current or prior criminal justice involvement who are eligible for services under these contracts. - (3) \$15,605,000 of the general fund-state appropriation for fiscal year 2020, \$15,754,000 of the general fund-state appropriation for fiscal year 2021, and \$4,789,000 of the general fund-federal appropriation are provided solely for the phase-in of the settlement agreement under Trueblood, et al. v.
+The authority must include language in contracts that requires regional behavioral health entities to develop and implement plans for improving access to timely and appropriate treatment for individuals with behavioral health needs and current or prior criminal justice involvement who are eligible for services under these contracts.

+(3) \$15,605,000 of the general fund-state appropriation for fiscal year 2020, \$15,754,000 of the general fund-state appropriation for fiscal year 2021, and \$4,789,000 of the general fund-federal appropriation are provided solely for the phase-in of the settlement agreement under Trueblood, et al. v.
 Department of Social and Health Services, et al., United States District Court for the Western District of Washington, Cause No. 14-cv-01178-MJP.
 The department, in collaboration with the health care authority and the criminal justice training commission, must implement the provisions of the settlement agreement pursuant to the timeline and implementation plan provided for under the settlement agreement.
 This includes implementing provisions related to competency evaluations, competency restoration, crisis diversion and supports, education and training, and workforce development.

-- 1 ((\$8,777,000)) \$8,100,000 of the general fund-state 2 appropriation for fiscal year 2020, ((\$10,424,000)) \$11,322,000 of 3 the general fund-state appropriation for fiscal year 2021, and 4 \$20,197,000 of the general fund-federal appropriation are provided 5 solely for the authority and behavioral health entities to continue to contract for implementation of high-intensity programs 6 7 assertive community treatment (PACT) teams.
-In determining the 8 proportion of medicaid and nonmedicaid funding provided to behavioral 9 health entities with PACT teams, the authority shall consider the differences between behavioral health entities in the percentages of 10 11 services and other costs associated with the teams that are not 12 reimbursable under medicaid.
-The authority may allow behavioral health entities which have nonmedicaid reimbursable costs that are 13 14 higher than the nonmedicaid allocation they receive under this 15 section to supplement these funds with local dollars or funds received under subsection (7) of this section.
-The authority and 16 behavioral health entities shall maintain consistency 17 18 essential elements of the PACT evidence-based practice model in 19 programs funded under this section. - (5) From the general fund-state appropriations in this section, the authority shall assure that behavioral health entities reimburse the department of social and health services aging and long term support administration for the general fund-state cost of medicaid personal care services that enrolled behavioral health entity consumers use because of their psychiatric disability. - (6) \$3,520,000 of the general fund-federal appropriation is provided solely for the authority to maintain a pilot project to incorporate peer bridging staff into behavioral health regional teams that provide transitional services to individuals returning to their communities. - (7) ((\$\\$1,930,000)) \$\\$83,978,000 of the general fund-state appropriation for fiscal year 2020 and ((\$\\$1,930,000)) \$\\$86,027,000 of the general fund-state appropriation for fiscal year 2021 are provided solely for persons and services not covered by the medicaid program.
-To the extent possible, levels of behavioral health entity spending must be maintained in the following priority order: Crisis and commitment services; community inpatient services; and residential care services, including personal care and emergency
+- (4)((\$8,777,000)) \$8,100,000 of the general fund-state appropriation for fiscal year 2020, ((\$10,424,000)) \$11,322,000 of the general fund-state appropriation for fiscal year 2021, and \$20,197,000 of the general fund-federal appropriation are provided solely for the authority and behavioral health entities to continue to contract for implementation of high-intensity programs for assertive community treatment (PACT) teams.
+In determining the proportion of medicaid and nonmedicaid funding provided to behavioral health entities with PACT teams, the authority shall consider the differences between behavioral health entities in the percentages of services and other costs associated with the teams that are not reimbursable under medicaid.
+The authority may allow behavioral health entities which have nonmedicaid reimbursable costs that are higher than the nonmedicaid allocation they receive under this section to supplement these funds with local dollars or funds received under subsection (7) of this section.
+The authority and behavioral health entities shall maintain consistency with all essential elements of the PACT evidence-based practice model in programs funded under this section. - (5) From the general fund-state appropriations in this section, the authority shall assure that behavioral health entities reimburse the department of social and health services aging and long term support administration for the general fund-state cost of medicaid personal care services that enrolled behavioral health entity consumers use because of their psychiatric disability.

+(6) \$3,520,000 of the general fund-federal appropriation is provided solely for the authority to maintain a pilot project to incorporate peer bridging staff into behavioral health regional teams that provide transitional services to individuals returning to their communities.